modprods/grapho-user-guide/README.md

 * PCVR
 * Mobile VR

-Grapho XR is available as plugins for third party development with the following frameworks
+Grapho XR plugins and Grapho Development Guide are provided to customers for third party development with the following frameworks
 * [Unreal Engine](https://unrealengine.com/) 5.4

 Return to [Table of Contents](#table-of-contents).